TtheBC01/P256-Solidity/README.md

 > [!NOTE]
 > The `P256.sol` library has not yet made it to the OpenZeppelin NPMJS package.
 The `/contracts` folder currently includes the requisite contracts
 > pulled from the OZ github master branch.
+You can enable `secp256r1` [precompile](https://hardhat.org/hardhat-network/docs/reference#enablerip7212)
+> in hardhat.

 ## The WebAuthn API